 Every night, I would strictly break my next day into hours and ensure that my daily schedule encompassed the four essential facets: work, health, relationships, and self.
 Years by years, I felt disappointed whenever I missed any of my to-do lists.
-Your eyes may roll back and you probably want to yell at me: You are too intense!
-Take it easy!
-It’s okay… Mistakes happen every now and then… Chill out!

-Taking on more responsibility at work while trying to keep up with my other three cores, I’ve recently felt off the equilibrium path.
+Taking on more responsibility at work while trying to keep up with my lifestyles, I’ve recently felt off the equilibrium path.
 Not too long ago that I realized… the pursuit of balance severely disturbed my emotional stability, sleep patterns, and people around me.
 I had been too hard on myself all along… Things crashed; I must accept the fact that I won’t be able to achieve the perfect state of work-life balance (perhaps not in this lifetime).

 Cumulative stress urged me to increase time spent on myself and try to make sense of life.
 I imagined my next ten years down the lane; what is the most important thing and meaningful to me?
-Because time is a limited resource… I shouldn’t treat it like an endless surplus in the day, and neither should anyone.
+Because time is a limited resource… I shouldn’t treat it as an endless surplus in the day, and neither should anyone.

 Lessons learned along the way…

 During the past few months, I was coped with stress and barely had enough sleep, let alone carving out time for fulfilling relationships.
 (No matter how much I wanted to keep things in place and make sure everyone was content, I ended up destroying everything.)